chaos-polymtl/lethe/doc/source/examples/dem/granuheap/granuheap.rst

 Description of the Case
 -----------------------

 This example simulates the flow of wet sand during a Granuheap experiment.
 First, particle are inserted inside the cylinder.
 After :math:`1.6 \ s`, the cylinder rises, and the particles can flow freely, producing a heap.
 We compare the numerical results with our experimental results.
 To remain consistent with the Granuheap experiment, we use the same geometry in our simulations: a cylinder of 0.01m in diameter.
 For more information about the Granuheap procedures, visit the `Granuheap web page <https://www.granutools.com/en/granuheap>`_.
-Multiple simulations using different combinations of surface properties are ran to match experimental and numerical results.
+Multiple simulations using different combinations of surface properties are ran to match experiments and simulations.
 We use the work of Hu *et al.* [#hu2022]_ as a basis to choose which contact properties will create those combinations.

 -------------------
 Generate Mesh Files